Information for businesses on cosmetics

 The trader ensures that the storage or transport conditions meet the requirements of the Ordinance.
 If a distributor has reason to believe that a cosmetic product does not comply with the requirements of this Ordinance,

-All cosmetic products on the market must be subjected to a safety assessment by qualified experts prior to market launch (preferably already during the development phase).
-Among other things, this involves a toxicological assessment of the ingredients, taking into account the exposure conditions (application concentration, application duration, application site).
+All cosmetic products on the market must undergo a safety assessment by qualified experts prior to their launch (ideally during the development phase); see the BMASGPK list.
+This involves, amongst other things, a toxicological assessment of the ingredients, taking into account the conditions of exposure (concentration used, duration of application, site of application).

 Product information file